awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 You must provide the following additional information for each application you declare in your build configuration:

 appRoot
 The root, within the repository, that the application starts in\.
-This key must exist, but may have no value if the application can be automatically discovered\.
+This key must exist, and value should be the same as `AMPLIFY_MONOREPO_APP_ROOT` environment variable\.

 ## Branch\-specific build settings<a name="branch-specific-build-settings"></a>